Borets/builddemo/scripts/README.md

 1. The main workflow (`ci.yml`) runs on push/pull request events.
 2. The no-cache workflow (`ci-nocache.yml`) runs on a schedule or manual trigger.
+3. The Render-like workflow (`render-like-build.yml`) mimics the build process on Render.com with npm caching enabled.
+4. The Render-like no-cache workflow (`render-like-build-nocache.yml`) runs with caching explicitly disabled.

-To manually trigger the no-cache workflow:
+To manually trigger any workflow:
 - Go to your GitHub repository
 - Click on "Actions"
-- Select "CI (No Cache)" from the workflows list
+- Select the workflow from the workflows list
 - Click "Run workflow"

 ### Downloading Artifacts